dymk/all_the_tags-elixir/README.md

 If the C++ project is used standalone, the user will have to guarentee that reads and writes are synchronized; take a look at `erl_api.cc` as an example of how to achieve this.

+While the code is tested against a modestly sized test suite, use it at your own risk (or even better, report bugs!), as any C++ bugs have the potential to crash the Erlang VM or corrupt memory.

 Why was most of this done in C++?